jgo Resume | Reading Room |

 Farah Fawcett shampoo with vitamins (some female-type people like the scent)

-Clairol: Herbal Essence: juniper, birch leaves, cinchona, melissa, and mountain gentian (sounds like a prophylactic against mosquito-borne diseases, but smells good... not the stuff with melons, vegetables, etc.)
+Clairol: Herbal Essence: juniper, birch leaves, cinchona, melissa, and mountain gentian (sounds like a prophylactic against mosquito-borne diseases, but smells good... not the stuff with melons, mango, vegetables, etc.)

-Borax/Borateem kitchen & bath-room cleaner with EDTA chelating agent which quickly dissolves mineral & soap scum & rinses off
+Borax/Borateem kitchen & bath-room cleaner with EDTA chelating agent which quickly dissolves mineral & soap scum & easily rinses off

 roomy family cars & trucks that you sit upright in that can comfortably hold all of the family's impedimenta [luggage, toys, tools, building materials, snacks, musical instruments...], with bodies like eighth-inch armor-plate & even heavier shock-absorber-mounted bumpers, that get 50 miles per gallon at 70-100 miles per hour 500-1000 mile per re-fueling/re-charging due to improved fundamental engine design (analogous to the break from rotary-cylinder internal combustion to turbo-jet, not mass-shaving gimmicks)... and it should fly...above roads, buildings, trees, hills, 350KV transmission lines, etc. Without those accursed babbling GPS transceivers, without defective India & Red China electronics.
 With EFI & carburetion automatically adjusting to altitude, humidity, air pressure, oxygen levels.
 Intermittent & variable-speed wipers are good.
 Frangible steering columns are good.
 4-point harnesses are good, but 3-point harnesses are uncomfortable, asymmetrical, strain-generating.
 Exploding dash-boards & steering columns are bad.
 Privacy-violating government & protection-racket spy-cameras & telemetry are evil.
 Vehicles should be 97% owner-driver serviceable/maintainable!
 Give the driver/owner control, not the power-mad, privacy-hating, liberty-hating watermelon climate hysterics & gooberment bureaubums!)